Bruno Martins Indi

-Rolando Maximiliano "Bruno" Martins Indi (born 8 February 1992) is a Dutch professional footballer who plays as a defender for Eredivisie club Sparta Rotterdam.
+Rolando Maximiliano "Bruno" Martins Indi (born 8 February 1992) is a professional footballer who plays as a defender for Eredivisie club Sparta Rotterdam.
+Born in Portugal, he played for the Netherlands national team.

 Martins Indi began his career with Dutch club Feyenoord, after progressing through the club's youth teams.
-He spent four seasons at De Kuip, making 120 appearances before moving to Portugal in July 2014 to play for Porto for a fee of €7.7 million.
+He spent four seasons at De Kuip, making 120 appearances before moving back to Portugal in July 2014 and signing for Porto for a fee of €7.7 million.
 In August 2016, Martins Indi joined Premier League side Stoke City on loan for the 2016–17 season.
-A year later, he signed for Stoke permanently for a fee of £7 million.
+A year later, he signed a permanent contract with Stoke for a fee of £7 million.
 After 137 games for the club, he returned to the Eredivisie with AZ in 2021, initially on loan.
 He departed in 2025, joining Sparta Rotterdam.

 A full international for the Netherlands since 2012, he has gained over 30 caps and was part of their squad which finished third at the 2014 FIFA World Cup.